GTFOBins/GTFOBins.github.io/_gtfobins/ul.md

 ---
-description: The read file content is corrupted by replacing the occurrences of underscores to terminal sequences.
+description: The read file content is corrupted by replacing occurrences of `$'\b_'` to terminal sequences and by converting tabs to spaces.
 functions:
   sudo-enabled:
     - code: |